 - Your wrists should be supported and straight, and your mouse and keyboard within easy reach to enable this position.

 Wherever you work from, the correct ergonomic set up is worth the effort.
-Reach out to us if you need some guidance, and remember the importance of not sitting for to long (more information on prolonged sitting can be found here).
+Reach out to us if you need some guidance or experiencing any pain or discomfort, and remember the importance of not sitting for to long (more information on prolonged sitting can be found here).